Chidobe Awuzie: Regular season

+Postseason

 Personal life

 Awuzie is a Christian.
-Awuzie has said, “My faith is everything.
-A testament to God always and His grace and mercy in my life, I’m a living testimony of that.
-In everything I do, I treat football like a platform to open eyes to the faith of Christianity and accepting Jesus Christ as our Savior.”
+Awuzie has said, "My faith is everything.
+A testament to God always and His grace and mercy in my life, I'm a living testimony of that.
+In everything I do, I treat football like a platform to open eyes to the faith of Christianity and accepting Jesus Christ as our Savior."

 Awuzie is an avid chess player who commonly plays 1. e4 and plays on Chess.com.
 He has compared his chess game to his play on the football field as a cornerback, comparing himself to a fianchettoed bishop.
 He also says chess helps him in his daily life and in making connections with others.
 In July 2022, he won Chess.com's BlitzChamps tournament, a rapid tournament for NFL players, beating former Cowboys teammate Amari Cooper in the final.
+He finished as runner-up the following year to Chiefs linebacker Drue Tranquill.